agilefinland/accfi-site/_workshops/llewellyn-falco.md

 ---
 facilitator: Llewellyn Falco
 id: llewellyn-falco
-title: technical coaching in mob format
+title: Technical Coaching in Mob Format
 ---

 Coaching requires a combination of quickly assessing where the group your coaching is.
 What the individual needs of each participant are at any given moment and transferring knowledge, skill and habits to the people you’re coaching.